 - based upon events that occurred while you exercised control over it, has a broker or dealer been the subject of an involuntary bankruptcy petition, or had a trustee appointed, or had a direct payment procedure initiated under the Securities Investor Protection Act?

-Don’t worry too much about the details, but an agent must disclose any bankruptcies or compromises with creditors (agreeing to pay an amount lower than was originally owed) within the last 10 years.
+The key takeaway is that an agent must disclose bankruptcies and compromises with creditors (agreeing to pay less than the amount originally owed) that occurred within the last 10 years.

 Sign up for free to take 6 quiz questions on this topic